mtdvio/going-to-production/serverside-checklist.md

   * Server resources are soon to be exhausted (CPU, memory, IO > 90%)
   * HTTP requests timeouts
   * HTTP responses with 500 status codes

+* [ ] I have health checks for all parts of my system

 ## Metrics